Arthritis Care

 Many arthritis medications are safe for long-term use, but it’s important to have regular check-ins with your doctor to monitor for any potential side effects.
 Think of it as routine maintenance for your body.

-Can Stress Affect My Arthritis?
+Can Stress Affect My Joint Pain Arthritis?

 Yes, stress can actually trigger or worsen arthritis flare-ups.
 Managing stress through techniques like mindfulness, meditation, or gentle yoga can be beneficial in keeping your arthritis in check.